No injuries after severe storm causes 'catastrophic damage' to two schools in Texas - KESQ

 Jacksboro is about 57 miles northwest of Fort Worth.
 A tornado warning, which said there was also a threat of hail, ended at 4:30 p.m.

-According to the National Weather Service’s Storm Prediction Center, there were eight reports of tornadic activity in central Texas near Austin — six in Williamson County and two in Caldwell County.
+According to the National Weather Service’s Storm Prediction Center, there were nine reports of tornadic activity in central Texas near Austin — six in Williamson County, two in Caldwell County and one in Bastrop County.

+Authorities in Round Rock, in Williamson County, said a reported tornado moved through around 6 p.m.
+CT.
+“There are reports of structural damage to multiple homes and businesses.
+Continue to stay off the roads, seek shelter, and follow local news for the latest weather updates,” the Round Rock Police Department said in a message on Twitter.

 The National Weather Service issued a tornado watch for parts of central and northern Texas until 10 p.m.
 CDT Monday.
 About 14 million residents were under the watch, including people in Austin, Dallas and San Antonio.